vanhoefm/fragattacks/research/README.md

 to manually copy `htc_7010.fw` and `htc_9271.fw` to the appropriate directory.

-After installing the patched drivers and firmware you must unplug your Wi-Fi dongles and reboot your system.
+After installing the patched drivers and firmware you must unplug your Wi-Fi dongles and **reboot your system**.
 The above instructions have to be executed again if your Linux kernel gets updated.

 Note that even when your device works out of the box, I still recommend to install the modified drivers, as this assures there are no unexpected regressions in kernel and driver code.